theborakompanioni/azure-docs.de-de/articles/automation/automation-dsc-getting-started.md

    ms.author="magoedte;eslesar"/>

-# Erste Schritte mit Azure Automation DSC
+# <a name="getting-started-with-azure-automation-dsc"></a>Getting started with Azure Automation DSC

-In diesem Thema wird erläutert, wie die gängigsten Aufgaben mit Azure Automation DSC (Desired State Configuration, Konfiguration des gewünschten Zustands) ausgeführt werden, z.
-B. das Erstellen, Importieren und Kompilieren von Konfigurationen, das Integrieren (Onboarding) zu verwaltender Computer und Anzeigen von Berichten.
-Eine Übersicht über Azure Automation DSC finden Sie unter [Azure Automation DSC – Übersicht](automation-dsc-overview.md).
-Die DSC-Dokumentation finden Sie unter [Windows PowerShell DSC – Übersicht](https://msdn.microsoft.com/PowerShell/dsc/overview).
+This topic explains how to do the most common tasks with Azure Automation Desired State Configuration (DSC), such as creating, importing, and compiling configurations, onboarding machines to manage, and viewing reports.
+For an overview of what Azure Automation DSC is, see [Azure Automation DSC Overview](automation-dsc-overview.md).
+For DSC documentation, see [Windows PowerShell Desired State Configuration Overview](https://msdn.microsoft.com/PowerShell/dsc/overview).

-Dieses Thema bietet eine detaillierte Anleitung zur Verwendung von Azure Automation DSC.
-Wenn Sie eine Beispielumgebung wünschen, die bereits eingerichtet ist, ohne die in diesem Thema beschriebenen Schritte zu befolgen, können Sie [diese ARM-Vorlage](https://github.com/azureautomation/automation-packs/tree/master/102-sample-automation-setup) verwenden.
-Mit dieser Vorlage wird eine vollständige Azure Automation DSC-Umgebung eingerichtet, einschließlich einer Azure-VM, die von Azure Automation DSC verwaltet wird.
+This topic provides a step-by-step guide to using Azure Automation DSC.
+If you want a sample environment that is already set up without following the steps described in this topic, you can use [the following ARM template](https://github.com/azureautomation/automation-packs/tree/master/102-sample-automation-setup).
+This template sets up a completed Azure Automation DSC environment, including an Azure VM that is managed by Azure Automation DSC.

-## Voraussetzungen
+## <a name="prerequisites"></a>Prerequisites

-Um die Beispiele in diesem Thema ausführen zu können, ist Folgendes erforderlich:
+To complete the examples in this topic, the following are required:

-- Ein Azure Automation-Konto.
-Informationen zum Erstellen eines ausführenden Azure Automation-Kontos finden Sie unter [Azure Run As Account](automation-sec-configure-azure-runas-account.md) (Ausführendes Azure-Konto).
+- An Azure Automation account.
+For instructions on creating an Azure Automation Run As account, see [Azure Run As Account](automation-sec-configure-azure-runas-account.md).
-- Eine Azure Resource Manager-VM (nicht klassisch) unter Windows Server 2008 R2 oder höher.
-Eine Anleitung zum Erstellen einer VM finden Sie unter [Erstellen Ihres ersten virtuellen Windows-Computers im Azure-Portal](../virtual-machines/virtual-machines-windows-hero-tutorial.md).
+- An Azure Resource Manager VM (not Classic) running Windows Server 2008 R2 or later.
+For instructions on creating a VM, see [Create your first Windows virtual machine in the Azure portal](../virtual-machines/virtual-machines-windows-hero-tutorial.md)

-## Erstellen einer DSC-Konfiguration
+## <a name="creating-a-dsc-configuration"></a>Creating a DSC configuration

-Wir erstellen eine einfache [DSC-Konfiguration](https://msdn.microsoft.com/powershell/dsc/configurations), die abhängig von der Knotenzuweisung entweder das Vorhandensein oder Nichtvorhandensein des Windows- bzw.
-IIS-Features **Web-Server** sicherstellt.
+We will create a simple [DSC configuration](https://msdn.microsoft.com/powershell/dsc/configurations) that ensures either the presence or absence of the **Web-Server** Windows Feature (IIS), depending on how you assign nodes.

-1. Öffnen Sie die Windows PowerShell ISE (oder einen beliebigen Texteditor).
+1. Start the Windows PowerShell ISE (or any text editor).

-2. Geben Sie den folgenden Text ein:
+2. Type the following text:

     ```powershell
     configuration TestConfig